vb140772/min-ops/README.md

 ### Command-Line Options

-- `--summary`: Display a summary view with disk counts per erasure set instead of detailed tables
+- `--summary`: Display a summary view with disk counts and average statistics per erasure set instead of detailed tables
 - `--scanning`: Filter output to show only disks that are currently being scanned
+- `--failed`: Show only failed/faulty disks (state != 'ok').
+In regular mode, displays a consolidated table.
+In summary mode, shows only erasure sets containing failed disks
+- `--low-space=<percentage>`: Filter erasure sets with average free space below the specified threshold (requires `--summary`).
+Results are sorted by utilization
+- `--pager`: Enable paginated output - pauses after each screen and waits for spacebar to continue

 ### Examples